argoproj-labs/terraform-provider-argocd/docs/resources/application_set.md

 - `allow_empty` (Boolean) Allows apps have zero live resources.
 - `prune` (Boolean) Whether to delete resources from the cluster that are not found in the sources anymore as part of automated sync.
 - `self_heal` (Boolean) Whether to revert resources back to their desired state upon modification in the cluster.

+<a id="nestedblock--spec--generator--matrix--generator--matrix--generator--list--template--spec--sync_policy--managed_namespace_metadata"></a>
+### Nested Schema for `spec.generator.matrix.generator.matrix.generator.list.template.spec.sync_policy.managed_namespace_metadata`

+Optional:

+- `annotations` (Map of String) Annotations to apply to the namespace.
+- `labels` (Map of String) Labels to apply to the namespace.

 <a id="nestedblock--spec--generator--matrix--generator--matrix--generator--list--template--spec--sync_policy--retry"></a>